VasilisMpletsos/WifiWorld/README.md

 I am not gonna publish the site though because i don't know if it is legal, but if you want feel free to copy my work!

 ## Requirments
-1. MongoDB
+- MongoDB
-2. Node Javascript
+- Node Javascript
-3. npm
+- npm

 ## Recommendations to download
-1. MongodDbCompass
+* MongodDB Compass
-2. Postman
+* Postman

 ## Make it work
 After you donwload it , you can go to the terminal, to that folder and write: